Queensland Camping

 The Wrecks Campground is located just a short stroll from Tangalooma (there is no Tangalooma camping — this is the closest spot), close to where the barge pulls up.
 The area is lovely in a sheltered bay.

-There are 21 sandy sites here which are all clearly defined.
-They are set well back from the beach though and don’t offer any views.
-However, it’s easy to walk down to the shore which is arguably one of the most beautiful places on the island.
+There are 21 sandy sites here, which are all clearly defined.
+They are set well back from the beach, though, and don’t offer any views.
+However, it’s easy to walk down to the shore, which is arguably one of the most beautiful places on the island.

-Facilities at these Moreton island campgrounds include water (requires treating before drinking), hybrid toilets, cold showers and rubbish bins.
+Facilities at these Moreton Island campgrounds include water (requires treating before drinking), hybrid toilets, cold showers, and rubbish bins.

 Fires or generators are not permitted.